GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (212).md

 **At Higher Tiers**: For each tier beyond minimum, you may either reduce the casting time by 1 action (to a minimum of 1) or the range by 15 yards.
 Alternatively, you may devote some of the additional tiers to creating a larger Artificicheir (per that creature's description).

 **Critical Failure**: You fail to properly manifest the forcefield, leaving yourself prone and vulnerable for a number of rounds equal to the tier of the spell.

+#### Auditism

+**Minimum Tier**: 1

+**Casting Time**: 3 actions

+**Range**: 15 yards

+**Duration**: Concentration

+**Effect**: You cause any sound you have encountered, or some vague eerie and unnatural sound, to emit from a point you choose within range of you.
+The sound will continue, as a loop of a number of seconds up to the spellcheck's points of success.
+You may use your reaction to move that point a number of tards equal to the spell's tier.
+The sound is never loud enough to inflict damage, but can be extremely uncomfortable and disturb rest.

+Any creature that hears the loop repeat can attempt a [Prcp] check with a DV equal to the spellcheck's result + tier to discern its illusory nature and be unproturbed by it.

+A critical success with the spell check will allow you to change the loop as an action.

+**At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may increase the range by 15 yards.

+**Critical Failure**: You seem to produce the sound as intended.
+It lasts for a number of rounds equal to the spell's tier.
+The sound also emits from yourself.
+The only sound you can hear during this time is the sound from the spell.
+You also receive 1d3 points of spell sickness.

 ### B (11